 Avoidance & independence

-Question 9
+Question 9 of 16

 I am somewhat uncomfortable being close to others

-Question 10
+Question 10 of 16

 I prefer not to share my feelings with others

-Question 11
+Question 11 of 16

 I find it difficult to allow myself to depend on others

-Question 12
+Question 12 of 16

 I am nervous when anyone gets too close emotionally